MWloszek/dynamixfrontend.github.io/README.md

 #### Don't:
 * Avoid universal selectors
 * Avoid tag selectors: `.layout-feature h1` should be `.layout-feature-header`
+	* The exception to this is when tags are inside of a Content Editor/WYSIWYG
 * Do not use ID's for styling
 * Do not over-qualify selectors: `div.feature-wrapper` should be `.feature-wrapper`